AlaiyaNetwork/CodeStatsForVS/README.md

 This  Visual Studio plugin for [CodeStats](https://codestats.net/), written in and tested with VS2022.
 But It should be compatible with VS 2015 and above.
 [Not testing yet]

+This repo also uses the best parts of this repos: [mastorm/CodeStats.Client](https://github.com/mastorm/CodeStats.Client).

 ## How to configure

 1. Create new account on [CodeStats](https://codestats.net/)